 The roof is a vital part of the home; it protects the house from weather elements and complements the overall appearance of the house.
 Maintenance is essential if you want to keep your roof in good condition, and inspecting the roof promptly is one way of maintaining it.
-Also, roof inspection helps you to discover minor faults in the roof before they turn into major problems that will lead to additional expenses.
-Here are 5 factors that would determine how often you would need to get your roof inspected:
+Also, roof inspection helps you to discover minor faults in the roof before they turn into major problems that will lead to additional expenses for roof replacement.

 1. Geographical location